mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 \end{aligned}
 $$

-Note that, OBD assumes a diagonal approximation for calculation of Hessian.
-In other words, it assumes all the weights are uncorrelated, such that removing one, will not affect the others.
+Note that, OBD assumes a diagonal approximation for calculation of Hessian and assumes all the weights are uncorrelated, such that removing one, will not affect the others.

 #### Optimal Brain Sergeon (OBS)